 The only thing that went wrong in 5400 miles was my front derailleur cable snapping in New York, which was barely a problem because the terrain wasn’t steep and I could stay on the middle chainring very comfortably until I got to a bike shop.

 (It’s worth noting that on my previous tour, I had none of these problems.
-I used the exact same saddle, so it could be because I switched brands of bike shorts as a cost-cutting measure or it could paradoxically be that I started using chammy cream, but I’m guessing it’s mostly because I spent about twice as long biking every day, plus the tour itself was about twice the duration, plus I certainly wasn’t showering every other day.)
+I used the exact same saddle, so it could be because I switched brands of bike shorts as a cost-cutting measure or it could paradoxically be that I started using chammy cream, but I’m guessing it’s mostly because I spent about twice as long biking every day, plus the tour itself was about twice the duration, plus I wasn’t showering every other day this time.)

 As a gently-raised Oregonian, I was also completely unprepared for the miserable cocktail of heat and humidity that suffocates the entire eastern half of the continent in the summer.
 I found out what heat rash is.
 I also found out about chiggers and no-see-ums and deer flies and how airborne bugs can keep up with you while you’re riding.

 But the most consistent annoyance was gnats hitting my sunscreen-coated face, sticking to it, and slowly dying on it, often palpably twitching in the process.
 I would accumulate dozens of corpses in between stops.
-It’s possible this was mostly due to using zinc oxide sunscreen, which I think is stickier, but next time I will ditch the sunscreen and cover up with fabric instead.
+It’s possible this was due to using zinc oxide sunscreen, which may be stickier, but next time I will ditch the sunscreen and cover up with fabric instead.
 Hopefully this will save some lives and make me slightly less crazy trying not to scratch.